apernet/OpenGFW-website/docs/analyzers.md

 This document lists the properties provided by each analyzer that can be used by rules.

+!!! tip

+    Many analyzers do not provide all properties at once, but rather gradually add/update fields as the connection proceeds.
+For instance, when an HTTP connection has sent a request but has not yet received a response, the HTTP analyzer will only have the `req` part without `resp`.
+Each connection is checked against rules whenever at least one property changes.
+Rules need to be able to correctly handle cases where the needed fields are nil. (e.g., `http != nil && http.resp != nil` or using the `?` operator `http?.resp`)

 ## Built-in

 Every connection will always have the following properties: